Woman, mother, wife and human being.

 I'll help you gain clarity and understand not only why and how you're affected by your experience, but what to do about it.
 This may take time, but if you do the work and trust the process, we'll get you to the other side of things so you can regain control and get back to a life you enjoy.

-My style is client-centered, interpersonal and solution focused.
+My style is psychodynamic, interpersonal and solution focused.
 By joining you in whatever space you're in, sometimes as a companion and sometimes as a guide, together we can discover the meaning behind your experiences, thoughts behind your behavior, and cultivate the growth needed to get you your desired outcomes.

 A little about me:

-I hold a Master's Degree in Clinical Mental Health Counseling, am a Board Certified National Counselor, am 1 of 5 certified Perinatal Mental Health Specialists in the state of Maine, offer EMDR specifically for birth trauma and am the Maine state coordinator for Postpartum Support International (the leading resource for all things perinatal).
+I hold a Master's Degree in Clinical Mental Health Counseling, am certified in Perinatal Mental Health and offer EMDR specifically for birth trauma.

-When I'm not seeing clients I can usually be found outside on adventures with my husband, two young daughters and three dogs.
-I'm a terrible cook, have zero athletic abilities, can't keep any plants alive and typically neglect my domestic responsibilities until things absolutely must get done.
-My self-care activities include hiking, swimming, shopping, drinking red wine, ordering in restaurants, laying in the sun and fostering dogs in need until they can find their "fur-ever" homes.
+When I'm not seeing clients, I can usually be found outside on adventures with my husband, two young daughters and three dogs.
+I'm a terrible cook, have zero athletic abilities, can't seem to keep any plants alive and typically neglect my domestic responsibilities until things absolutely must get done.
+My "self-care" activities include hiking, shopping, drinking red wine, ordering in restaurants, laying in the sun and fostering dogs in need until they can find their "fur-ever" homes.